A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 Get familiar with where the child tends to wear their insulin pump and infusion set with the tubing and needle.
 Help them avoid pulling the set out when they’re active, changing clothes and using the bathroom.
 Some pumps are not waterproof and must be disconnected for activities like showers, baths, and swimming.

-If the child wears a pump that’s not waterproof, ask the parent/parents how to deal with this situation.
+If the child wears a pump that’s not waterproof, ask the caregiver how to deal with this situation.
 Follow their guidelines about disconnecting and reconnecting the tubing and pump and ask about replacing the insulin that was missed during time off of the pump.
 If they want you to disconnect and reconnect the tubing, make sure they demonstrate this and you know how to do it.

 How to Give a Bolus Dose with an Insulin Pump or Pod